Greenstand/Greenstand-Overview/Project-Overview/Tree-Token-Creation.md

 - Species diversity
 - Delays in tracking

-For example, Sarah tracks his Baobab tree once every 3 months and only gets one token each time she tracks at 3.5 cents for an awesome tree that is challenging to keep alive.
+For example, Sarah tracks their Baobab tree once every 3 months and receives one token each time they track at 3.5 cents for an awesome tree that is challenging to keep alive.

 ### Possible Solution: